List of Avataro Sentai Donbrothers characters: Hitotsuki

-The Hitotsuki (ヒトツ鬼) are humans turned into monsters when overcome by their inner desires whose presence is a threat to both the human world and the Noto Layer.
+The Hitotsuki (ヒトツ鬼) are humans turned into monsters when overcome by their inner desires whose presence is a threat to both the human world and the Nouto Layer.
 Most of them also are infused with a Sentai Gear.
 If one of them is defeated by the Donbrothers, their hosts turn back to normal.
-But if a Noto defeats the Hitotsuki, their hosts are imprisoned within the closed space between the human world and the Noto Layer.
-In both cases, the gears in their possession separates from their bodies and are converted into Avataro Gears.
+But if a Nouto defeats the Hitotsuki, their hosts are imprisoned within the closed space between the human world and the Nouto Layer.
+In both cases, the Sentai Gears in their possession separates from their bodies and are converted into Avataro Gears.